kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 64K     animals-halfsize.jpg
 64K     animals-halfsize.pdf
 ```
 Increasing detail demands larger file sizes: there is no free lunch.
+But the conversion from PDF to JPEG does not cost us much, if at all, in file size.

 ### Raster to SVG with `convert`